ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 ```

 The output above illustrates a few things:
-- `Singleton` - This is the contract that holds the logic for our safe to interact with.
+- `Singleton` - This is the contract that holds the logic for our Safe to interact with.
 In this case, the Smart Contract we are using is [`GnosisSafeL2.sol`](https://github.com/safe-global/safe-contracts/blob/main/contracts/GnosisSafeL2.sol), A multisignature wallet with support for confirmations using signed messages based on [ERC191](https://eips.ethereum.org/EIPS/eip-191).
 -  `Owners` - The addresses that are allowed to sign and submit proposals.
 These can be can either be EOAs or other smart contract accounts.
 - `Threshold` - The amount of signatures required to submit a proposal.